canonical/kafka-operator/docs/how-to/h-kafka-connect.md

 [{"class":"org.apache.kafka.connect.mirror.MirrorCheckpointConnector","type":"source","version":"3.9.0-ubuntu1"},{"class":"org.apache.kafka.connect.mirror.MirrorHeartbeatConnector","type":"source","version":"3.9.0-ubuntu1"},{"class":"org.apache.kafka.connect.mirror.MirrorSourceConnector","type":"source","version":"3.9.0-ubuntu1"}]
 ```

-## Adding a Connector Plugin
+## Add a plugin

 Kafka Connect uses a pluggable architecture model, meaning that the user could add desired functionalities by means of **Plugins**, also known as **Connectors**.
 Simply put, plugins are bundles of JAR files adhering to Kafka Connect Connector Interface.
 These connectors could be an implementation of a data source connector, data sink connector, a transformer or a converter.
 Kafka Connect automatically discovers added plugins, and the user could use the exposed REST interface to define desired ETL tasks based on available plugins.

-In order to add a custom plugin to the Charmed Kafka Connect, you could use `juju attach-resource` command.
-As an example, let's add the Aiven's open source S3 source connector to Charmed Kafka Connect.
+To add a custom plugin to the Charmed Kafka Connect, you can use `juju attach-resource` command.
+For example, let's add the Aiven's open source S3 source connector to Charmed Kafka Connect.

-First, we should download the connector from the [respective repository](https://github.com/Aiven-Open/cloud-storage-connectors-for-apache-kafka).
-We will be using the `v3.2.0` release:
+First, download the connector plugin `v3.2.0` from the [respective repository](https://github.com/Aiven-Open/cloud-storage-connectors-for-apache-kafka):

 ```bash
 wget https://github.com/Aiven-Open/cloud-storage-connectors-for-apache-kafka/releases/download/v3.2.0/s3-source-connector-for-apache-kafka-3.2.0.tar